Challoner Cottage

-Challoner Cottage is a heritage-listed former children's home dormitory at 82 Bong Bong Road, Renwick, Wingecarribee Shire, New South Wales, Australia.
+Challoner Cottage is a heritage-listed former children's home dormitory at 82 Bong Bong Road, Renwick, in the Southern Highlands region of New South Wales, Australia.
 It is also known as Cottage No. 12 or the Old Dormitory Building.
 It is a surviving feature of the institution variously known as the Mittagong Training School for Boys and Mittagong (later Renwick) Farm Home, State Ward Home or Children's Home.
 It was added to the New South Wales State Heritage Register on 28 March 2014.

 History

 Aboriginal land

 Gundungurra or Gandangarra people lived in the Southern Highlands area, which includes Mittagong, for many thousands of years.
 People who spoke the Gundungurra language lived in the Blue Mountains, the Southern Highlands and the Goulburn Plains of New South Wales.
 They lived in small groups of extended family members, who were attached to particular areas of country.
 After Anglo-European settlers caused displacement of Gundungurra people, they often worked on farms or grazing properties within and adjacent to their traditional land.
 Gundungurra groups left archaeological evidence of their occupation throughout their traditional lands, including scarred trees where bark was removed for use as a boat or other object, grinding grooves on rocks where axes were ground, and occupation sites which include middens.
 Well-worn Gundungurra pathways on ridge tops were often the routes used as the first roads by colonists.
 Possibly this could have been the origin of the Old South Road which borders part of the Renwick site.